 EXECUTIVE SUMMARY

 Please provide below a short half-page executive summary, covering Team composition, partner organizations, attribution of funding programs or institutions, mission description, AUV technology, as well as any other relevant information.
-This information will be made public on the Polar Challenge web page when and if the application is confirmed by the organizers.
-The organizers reserve the right to conduct editorial changes, for example for brevity or readability:
+This information will be made public on the Polar Challenge web page when and if the application is confirmed by the Organizers.
+The Organizers reserve the right to conduct editorial changes, for example for brevity or readability:

 CHALLENGE

 Two bonus challenges can be attempted in addition to the main under-ice navigation task.
-Please check the corresponding box if you are aiming also for the:
+Please see the Rules and Procedures document for details and check the corresponding box if you are aiming also for the:

 Top of Form